Post-Discovery First Aid ~ Thriving Beyond Infidelity

 Healing with Reconciliation

-If the wayward partner is in the picture in any way, and has some willingness to reconcile, then they have a great potential to aid (or hinder) both healing and reconciliation.
+If the unfaithful partner is in the picture in any way, and has some willingness to reconcile, then they have a great potential to aid (or hinder) both healing and reconciliation.
 See Wayward Partner Factors for Healing and Reconciliation for a list of these and more on this important topic.

 Resting